Alabama fire chief: At least 8 died in marina boat dock fire

 Scottsboro Fire Chief Gene Necklaus said all eight people who were known to be missing have been confirmed dead, and “that number could go up, because we don’t know how many were on boats” that sank.

-The fire began just after midnight at Jackson County Park Marina and quickly consumed the dock as people were sleeping.
-The wooden dock at at least 35 vessels went up in flames and an aluminum roof that covered many of the boats melted and collapsed, cutting off escape routes and raining debris over the area as boaters leaped into the river.
+The fire began just after midnight and quickly consumed the dock as people slept.
+The wooden dock and at least 35 vessels went up in flames and an aluminum roof that covered many of the boats melted and collapsed, cutting off escape routes and raining debris over the area as boaters leaped into the river.

-“It was scary.
-The worst thing for me is you could hear people screaming for help, and there was nothing we could do.
-Nobody could do anything to get to them,” said Julie Jackson, who lives with her husband and son in a houseboat on another dock that did not burn at the marina.
+Jones said he was aboard his 35-foot cabin cruiser when someone came banging on the boat after midnight saying, “Man, the marina is on fire.”
+The flames were racing out to the far end of the dock where Jones’ boat was tied.

+Jones said he and several other men cut some boats free and sent them drifting out into the water.
+When a man placed his wife and children into a small boat, they cut that boat free too.
+Finally, Jones said, he jumped into the water and swam for shore, 200 yards away.
+He believes his brother Yancey Roper, who lived aboard another boat, swam in a different direction.
+Officials later told him that his brother had drowned.

 At least seven people were sent to hospitals suffering from exposure to the flames or the frigid water.